Stability for hyperbolic groups acting on boundary spheres: Reduction to the main case

 In this section we reduce to the case $\bgam = S^n$ for $n \geq 2$, and also to the case where $G$ acts faithfully on its boundary.
-As mentioned in the introduction, the first reduction follows from work of Matsumoto \cite{Matsumoto}, we give the details now.
+The first reduction (to $n\ge2$) comes from combining work of Matsumoto with the Convergence Group Theorem.

 \begin{proposition} Let $G$ be a hyperbolic group with circle boundary.
 Then the action of $G$ on $\bgam$ is topologically stable. \end{proposition} This can quite likely be derived from Matsumoto's original proof, as the main techniques are Euler characteristic and lifting to covers.
 For completeness, we give a short argument using standard tools from circle dynamics.